COWBOY WINS CARVE CARRBRIDGE TITLE

-Armed with more chainsaws than you could shake a stick at, the carvers sculpted their way through more than 40 logs weighing over a tonne and a half with the aim of being crowned champion of the chainsaw carvers but it was Pete’s carve depicting a wild west cowboy ready for a quick draw that found favour with the judges.
+Armed with more chainsaws than you could shake a stick, 23 carvers sculpted their way through more than 40 logs weighing over a tonne and a half with the aim of being crowned champion of the chainsaw carvers but it was Pete’s carve depicting a wild west cowboy ready for a quick draw that found favour with the judges.

 The final results for all categories are: